ShonaOB/AbhaBhanStudios/README.md

 <h2>Bugs Resolved</h2>
 <p>Bugs that were found and resolved include:
 <ul>
-    <li>Positioning on the landing page - there was an issue with the circular image and the welcome paragraph not aligning.</li>
+    <li>Positioning on the landing page - there was an issue with the circular image and the welcome paragraph not aligning (see credits below).</li>
-    <li>Responsiveness of Columns on the Courses and Artwork pages</li>
+    <li>Responsiveness of Columns on the Courses and Artwork pages - these were resolved by reviewing the course material.</li>
-    <li>Responsiveness error in the welcome paragraph which made it difficult to read on smaller screens. </li>
+    <li>Responsiveness error in the welcome paragraph which made it difficult to read on smaller screens - this was identified during Peer Code Review and resolved by reviewing my media queries. </li>
-    <li>Positioning of the text in the contact form.</li>
+    <li>Positioning of the text in the contact form - this was resolved by reviewing the course material. </li>
 </ul>
 <p>The HTML Code has been submitted through the following external validators: </p>
 <ul>